[IN & OUT Airport Trip] A Journey Through Stunning Night Views

 Dec.31-Jan.1

-About 20 minutes by car
+About 30 minutes by bus and subway

 Susukino